thomas-keller/thomas-keller.github.io/index.md

 ---
 layout: archive
 permalink: /
-title: "A Scientific Programmer Plugging in Numbers in the Tampa Bay"
+title: "A Scientific Programmer in the Tampa Bay"
 image:
-  feature: float-8.jpg
+  feature: float-18.jpg
 ---

 Hi!
 I recently moved to the Tampa Bay Area.

 I have a Ph.D. with a background in bioinformatics first studying bacterial and viral genomes during graduate school before switching to evolutionary epigenetics for post-graduate work.

+I have touch on many evolutionary topics during my academic training, and I'm looking to use the computational skills I picked up along the way in some bioinformatics or data science roles.

 [For my full C. V. please click here.](http://thomas-keller.github.io/cv_tk_031616.pdf)